mc095/mc095/README.md

 <td width="60%" valign="top">

 A CS Undergrad and Freelance developer passionate about solving real-world problems through SAAS and AI.
-I love working with tech and contributing to open-source.
+Intrested in working with tech and contributing to open-source.
 I may not know the solution for a problem, but I'd definitely know where to find it.

 My skills range from designing to problem-solving through Software Engineering Principles.